-The Saronic islands, which include Hydra and Aegina, are the islands closest to Athens in Greece.
-This group of islands is a small, relatively sheltered gulf between Attica and the Peloponnese.
-You could describe them as “the islands off Athens”.
-There are a total of about 20 islands and islets in the Saronic Gulf, of which only 6 are inhabited.
-These islands are best known for their rich history, wealthy captains, neoclassical architecture and cosmopolitan character.
+The Saronic Islands, which include Hydra, Poros, and Aegina, are the islands closest to Athens.
+This group of islands is in a small, relatively sheltered gulf between Attica and the Peloponnese.
+There are about twenty islands and islets in the Saronic Gulf, of which only six are inhabited.
+These islands are best known for their rich history, wealthy merchants and captains, neoclassical architecture, and cosmopolitan character.

 Because of its geographical position, Greece was a crossroad of civilizations that had left their traces everywhere: the architecture of the museums and settlements, daily life, food customs, art, and the amazing scenery in the various cities the mainland has to offer.
-Discover the interesting cities of the mainland such as Athens, a modern city that thrives in the shadow of the Acropolis.
-And not to forget the ruins of Delphi, Olympia and Meteora, all reminders of the great civilization that once existed in Greece.
+Discover the interesting cities of the mainland such as Athens, Delphi, Olympia and Meteora, all reminders of the great civilization that once existed in Greece.

 The coastlines of southern Europe, the Middle East, and North Africa are shaped by the Mediterranean Sea.
 Not only does the Mediterranean have beautiful resorts and beaches on the mainland, there are literally thousands of islands to explore, each with their own beauty, over 2,500 miles from Spain east to Turkey.
 The cultural and culinary experiences of each Mediterranean country are unique and delightful.